-The ivory lupine blinked a few times before rubbing at one of his ears slowly.
+Lone blinked a few times before rubbing at one of his ears slowly.
 "My gods.
 Here I thought our adventures were fucked up.
 Do you…drive?
 I mean, not to get off-topic, but…you are a demon, right?"
 Amdusias huffed and Lone quickly corrected himself: "Er, a fallen angel, whatever.
 You’re a supernatural being.
 And it sounds like you know how to use guns…which is already weird on its own to imagine.
 It’s just…you know.
 You picture demons using…claws or…or fire, or some weird magically-enchanted sword or some shit…"

-Amdusias glowered at the sheepish-looking wolf for a moment.
+Amdusias glowered at the wolf for a moment.
 "Here I imagined you were the wiser of the two," he replied dourly.
 "And I will have you know that I have striven to improve upon my skills in all that I do, as it is foolish to simply rest on ones laurels, as impressive and impeccable as those laurels might be."
 He self-consciously thrust his chest forward ever so slightly, and Lone had to cover his muzzle to avoid snorting aloud.
 "Yes, I am capable of conducting conveyance via those confounded contraptions you mortals so dearly cherish," the demonic creature added moodily.
 "I am often forced to do so after Graceful has suffered some grave mortal wound or another, after all.
 I simply do not prefer it, as it is much more efficient to utilize a traveling spell, or to simply reykrfara as needed."

 The demon snorted derogatorily and snapped his fingers with practiced ease, and the wolves blinked in confusion as…absolutely nothing happened.
-The two lupines glanced at each other awkwardly before Amdusias cleared his throat after a few seconds, then groaned and rubbed both hands over his face.
-"This would normally be when I offer precisely no explanation and instead leave you bewildered as I disappear into an effusive burst of supernatural ebony smoke and whisk myself away using the form of travel common to powerful supernatural entities," he explained grumpily.
+They glanced at each other awkwardly before Amdusias cleared his throat after a few seconds, then groaned and rubbed both hands over his face.
+"This would normally be when I offer precisely no explanation and instead leave you bewildered as I disappear into an effusive burst of mystical ebony smoke and whisk myself away using the form of travel common to powerful supernatural entities," he explained grumpily.
 "It is very tedious to be without my energy for such a time.
 I can no longer spew hellish flames from my maw to immolate rude treasure hunters.
 Or instantly remove myself from droll conversations with droll children."

 "I’m not droll, you’re droll!"
 Mahihko retorted, tilting his nose up and looking unnecessarily proud of himself.
 Lone sighed and shook his head a few times, even as he looked surprised and pleased for a moment at the now-reassembled pistol in his hands.